chipster/chipster-openshift/k3s/backup-to-s3.md

 bash pull-and-build-code.bash
 ```

-Create folders for configuration and archives:
+Create folders for configuration and archives.
+Replace the second folder with a symlink, if you want to use another larger volume for storing the arhives.

 ```bash
 mkdir conf backup-archive